nevi-me/rust-dataframe/README.md

 As a point of reference, we use [Apache Spark Python functions](http://spark.apache.org/docs/2.4.0/api/python/pyspark.sql.html#module-pyspark.sql.functions) for function parity, and aim to be compatible with Apache Spark functions.

+## Eager vs Lazy Evaluation

+The initial experiments of this project were to see if it's possible to create some form of dataframe.
+We're happy that this condition is met, however the initial version relied on eager evaluation, which would make it difficult to use in a REPL fashion, and make it slow.

+We are mainly focusing on creating a process for lazy evaluation (the current `LazyFrame`), which involves reading an input's schema, then applying transformations on that schema until a materialising action is required.
+While still figuring this out, there might not be much progress on the surface, as most of this exercise is happening offline.

+The plan is to provide a reasonable API for lazily transforming data, and the ability to apply some optimisations on the computation graph (e.g. predicate pushdown, rearranging computations).

+In the future, `LazyFrame` will probably be renamed to `DataFrame`, and the current `DataFrame` with eager evaluation removed/made private.

+The ongoing experiments on lazy evaluation are in the `master` branch, and we would appreciate some help 🙏🏾.

 ## Non-Goals

 Although we use Apache Spark as a reference, we do not intend on: